0 Helpful / 3 Not

-Pros: Now 18 holes.
+Pros: Now 19 holes.
 New cement tees for all pads.
 Red, White and Blue all now have cement pads with B-pins on several holes.
-A fun new course to distribute some traffic away from the always busy Tradewinds park.
 Fisrt park in the area with four par 4 holes.
 Variety of shots required.
 More long holes than other area courses.
-Brand new baskets purchased for this new course.
+Baskets are all in perfect shape.
 Fun between the uprights/trees mando.
 Elevation: There are a few pins on mounds which adds to aesthetics and challenge as there is fear of some roll away.
 6 holes play along a lake with two that have over water options.
 Now 19 holes with the newly added 14a bonus hole which sits on top (long) on in the center (short) of a very steep hill.
 New long pin for 13 is also on a steep hill and short missed puts will roll all the way down the hill.
 The new cement blue tees have added more challenge to appeal to pro level players.
 The red tees do a great job of setting up new players with lines for success as they are in places to help you avoid going into the water or the o.b. road.
-Many restrooms in park for the ladies (although not close by course)
+Many restrooms in park (although not close by course)

 Cons: 6 holes run along a gravel road that is rough on discs & feet.
 Not for flip-flops.
 Proper footware required.
 Multi use park is always busy & people like to park on the grass with no idea they are on a golf course.
 A little mud at times in some spots by the water after rain.

 Other Thoughts: I am very happy to have another local course that has a lot of challenge.
 The course if fairly new and already has benches, garbage cans, signs and a practice basket with measured putting circle.
 Seems there is something new each time I go.
 8 new B-pins.
 Paved parking lot.
 Mulch between 2&3 and 15&16 help soften the journey.
-Boardwalk between mando trees to keep us out of the mud is a nice new edition.
+Boardwalk between mando trees to keep us out of the mud is a nice touch.
+Cement pads for all tees.

 5 of 5 people found this review helpful.